OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial.md

    - The markup loads a script named **popup.js** that you will create in a later step.

-   - It also loads the Office.js library and jQuery because they will be used in **popup.js**.
+   - It also loads the Office.js library because it will be used in **popup.js**.

     ```html
     <!DOCTYPE html>